 We are changing the hosting website and the domain name for the MIXR project.
 We are now hosting the site using GitHub pages in conjunction with the Jekyll system to create the static content.
 The new domain name is mixr.dev which is a secure (https) site.

-New active development on this project starting up.
+Website development for this project is underway; effort is focused on web hosting and website design.
 Time availability has been in short supply the past year, but now, for a variety of reasons, our focus has turned back to this project.

 Work to release the next version is in progress; it will be directly supported for Visual Studio 2017 (x32) and Visual Studio 2019 (x64) with supplied compiled dependency libraries.
 It (as always) can be compiled and used within the Linux ecosystem.
 Much work has already been accomplished to improve the configuration of inputs associated with number values with numbers associated with a particular unit (i.e., quantities).